Introduction to quantum groups: 11d. Ground zero

 \begin{theorem} The asymptotic character laws for the $8$ main quantum groups are

 which are exactly the $8$ main limiting laws in classical and free probability. \end{theorem}

-\begin{proof} This is something that we already know, explained in sections 8 and 10 above.
-To be more precise, the assertion regarding the characters is something which was proved there, and the last assertion, which is a bit informal, comes from the general classical and free probability theory explained as well in sections 8 and 10 above. \end{proof}
+\begin{proof} This is something that we already know, explained in chapters 8 and 10, and which comes from easiness.
+Consider indeed our 8 main quantum groups:

+Accoring to our various Brauer type results, all these quantum groups are easy, the corresponding categories of partitions being as follows:

+But this shows, via the Weingarten computations from chapters 8 and 10 above, that the laws of asymptotic characters for our quantum groups are:

+Regarding now the last assertion, consider the main central limiting theorems in classical and free probability, which are as follows, with $R,C$ standing for real and complex, $CP$ standing for compound Poisson, and $F$ standing for free:

+Once again as explained in chapters 8 and 10 above, the limiting characters come from the categories of partitions given above, and so are the laws given above. \end{proof}

 In what regards now noncommutative geometry, the idea is that our 8 main quantum groups correspond to the 4 possible ``abstract noncommutative geometries'', in the strongest possible sense, which are the real/complex, classical/free ones.

-In order to explain this, consider the following diagram, consisting of spheres and tori:
+In order to explain this, consider the following diagram, consisting of main quantum spheres, that we know from before, and of the corresponding tori:

-These 4+4 spheres and tori add to the 4+4 unitary and reflection groups that we have, so we have a total of 16 basic geometric objects.
+These 4+4 spheres and tori add to the 4+4 unitary and reflection groups that we have, which form as well a cubic diagram, as follows:

+Thus, we have a total of 16 basic geometric objects.
 But these objects can be arranged, in an obvious way, into 4 quadruplets of type $(S,T,U,K)$, consisting a sphere $S$, a torus $T$, a unitary group $U$, and a reflection group $K$, with relations between them, as follows:

 To be more precise, we obtain in this way the quadruplets $(S,T,U,K)$ corresponding to the real/complex, classical/free geometries.
 As mentioned above, it is possible to do some axiomatization and classification work here, with the conclusion that, under strong combinatorial axioms, including easiness, these 4 geometries are the only ones.